 How to calculate your business ROI

 If you are looking to value your business, you could divide your net profit by your expected ROI (for example, 50 %).
 In this case, if your business is earning $150,000 annually with a 50% ROI, it would be valued at $300,000.
+ROI can be calculated in a few ways, including traditional ROI methods and more advanced calculations like net present value (NPV) and internal rate of return (IRR), which consider cash flows over a specific time period to address the time value of money.

 How to calculate your marketing ROI

 If you are running a sales or marketing campaign, then marketing ROI is what is used to measure the revenue to cost ratio (subtracting the marketing investment from incremental revenue driven by a campaign).
 This is normally expressed as a percentage; so you’ll need to multiply your result by 100.
 For example, if you spent $100 on Google AdWords to generate $2,200 in sales, then return on investment for this Adwords campaign is 2,100%.
+When performing ROI calculations for marketing, be sure to include all total expenses and investment cost to ensure the ROI figure is accurate and not overstated.

 How to improve your business ROI

 The strategy to use in improving your return on business investments include striving to increase your sales revenue by identifying new markets, up-selling more products to already existing customers, considering price discounts, improving customer service and promotions.
+Increasing revenue and reducing costs are strategic benefits that can be measured using various ROI metrics to demonstrate business impact.

 For instance, if your business is selling plumbing accessories, you could introduce your customers to an alternative more-expensive tapware.
 Or if you own a hairdressing business, you can up-sell treatments and accessories to your customers.
 One of the easiest ways of increasing your business sales is gaining extra sales from your existing customers.

 You can also enhance the profitability of your business by reducing supplier costs, decreasing inventory, cutting costs, minimizing waste, saving energy and benchmarking your business costs such as utilities to similar business and rent.
 ATO has a benchmarking guide across more than 100 industries here.
+When determining the ROI of new projects or training courses, it is important to consider implementation costs and competing priorities that may affect the overall outcome.

 Proving your ROI can make a huge difference any time you plan to value your business or when you are deciding where to invest your budgets.
 It is critical importance to always prove your ROI to know where you stand with your business.
+Monetary values and net profits are measured to determine the overall ROI of a particular investment, and ROI calculations can be used to secure buy in from senior management by demonstrating the strategic benefits and monetary value of proposed investments.
+When benchmarking and assessing business value, values and monetary values are substituted into the following calculation to determine net present value and overall investment returns.

 If you’re looking to get your business set-up with some of the small business tech basics and want a quick and simple loan solution to get you started, talk to Unsecured Finance Australia about how we can help you meet your business finance needs